NBA Power Rankings Heading into 2017 All-Star Game

 The Warriors laid that egg in Denver, but reaffirmed they still had their quick-trigger, tidal-wave dominance by destroying the Kings with a 22-0 run during a five-minute span in the third quarter of Wednesday's 109-86 walkover win.

 Times have been a little tougher lately with David West and Zaza Pachulia still sidelined, but fans have gotten longer looks at JaVale McGee, which is always exciting.

-McGee can't be consistently trusted on defense, but the vertical element he adds to the Dubs' offense as a roll-man and throw-it-anywhere lob finisher is undeniable.
+He can't be consistently trusted on defense, but the vertical element he adds to the Dubs' offense as a roll-man and throw-it-anywhere lob finisher is undeniable.
 He averaged 9.8 points and 6 rebounds in his last five games before the break.

 Oh, and Draymond Green had maybe his most Draymond Green week ever, becoming the first player in NBA history to record a triple-double without scoring 10 points and then getting tossed just before halftime of the Kings win for demonstratively shouting at the officials.